 Construction activities for Alternative 2 would include land disturbance expected to result in soil erosion and sedimentation with the potential to degrade water quality in the surrounding area (Impact H-1).
 From Mile 0.0 to Mile 5.7 and from Mile 18.6 to Mile 26.7 (proposed Project Mile 17.5 to Mile 25.6) construction activities for Alternative 2 would be the same as the proposed Project.
 The portion of Alternative 2 situated on the eastern mid-slope of Del Sur Ridge, from Mile 5.7 to Mile 18.6, would require the construction of eight more transmission towers than would be required by the proposed Project.
 As discussed in Section B.4.2, approximately 56 towers would be constructed in mid-slope locations.
 Thirty seven of these towers would be constructed using helicopters and foot-crews.
 Helicopter construction of these towers would avoid the need to install spur roads on the steep slopes east of Del Sur Ridge.
 During helicopter construction, ground crews would travel by foot from the existing ridge-top access road to tower locations on the mid-slope.
 For the 19 mid-slope towers which would not be constructed via helicopter, hillside construction requirements such as grading for tower assembly areas, construction areas, and spur roads would be accommodated.
 These 19 towers would require spur road access.
-As indicated by Table B.4-23 (Summary of Components of the Proposed Project and Alternatives), Alternative 2 would require 0.32 miles of new spur road construction on NFS lands.
-None of the 56 transmission towers situated in mid slope locations east of Del Sur Ridge would require graded or leveled transmission tower pads.
+None of the 56 transmission towers situated in mid-slope locations east of Del Sur Ridge would require graded or leveled transmission tower pads.
 Each hillside tower would be installed on four individual concrete footings, staggered as needed to accommodate the tower's position and size, as well as the slope severity and soil stability.

 As indicated in Table B.4-10 (Estimates of Land Disturbance for Alternative 2), Alternative 2 would include the construction of 25 temporary pulling set-ups, eleven of which would be on NFS lands, in addition to 16 temporary splicing set-ups, twelve of which would be on NFS lands.
 Because pulling and splicing set-ups must be situated along the transmission line alignment, approximately nine or ten pulling set-ups and ten or eleven splicing set-ups would be constructed on the eastern mid-slope of Del Sur Ridge3.
 As discussed in Section C.5 (Geology and Paleontology) and described in Table C.5-11 (Major Soils along the Alternative 2 Route), the proposed alignment for Alternative 2 is dominated by four main soil types, all of which are categorized as having a Severe EHR.
 Although helicopter construction of approximately 66 percent of hillside towers would avoid the construction of some Project features such as material laydown areas, set-up areas, and spur roads on steep hillsides, the temporary construction of pulling and splicing set-ups along the hillside alignment would still be required.
 This is expected to result in soil erosion and sedimentation with the potential to degrade water quality in the surrounding area.
-In addition, construction of spur roads and laydown or set-up areas in addition to temporary pulling and splicing set-ups along the hillside alignment.
+In addition, construction of approximately 34 percent of hillside towers without the use of helicopters would require installation of spur roads and laydown or set-up areas in addition to temporary pulling and splicing set-ups along the hillside alignment.
 This is also expected to result in soil erosion and sedimentation with the potential to degrade water quality in the surrounding area.